-There are no IFRS or IFRIC interpretations that are effective for the first time for the financial year beginning on or after July 1, 2014 that was adopted and had a material impact on the Fund.
+There are no IFRSs or IFRIC interpretations that are effective for the first time for the financial year beginning on or after July 1, 2015 that were adopted and had a material impact on the Fund.

-(c) New standards, amendments and interpretations issued but not effective for the financial year beginning July 1, 2015 and not early adopted
+c) New standards, amendments and interpretations issued but not effective for the financial year beginning July 1, 2015 and not early adopted

-The following new standards, interpretations and amendments, which have not been applied in these financial statements, will or may have an effect on the Fund's future financial statements:
+The following new standards, interpretations and amendments, which have not been applied in these financial statements, will or may have an effect on the Fund's future financial statements in the period of initial application.
+In all cases the entity intends to apply these standards from application date as indicated in the note below.